Aviary Fundraiser-Help Us build a new home for the raptors

 Help make a difference in these permanently injured lives today!

-Tenafly Nature Center would like to replace and expand the existing aviary structure to support not only our current ambassadors, but also additional birds in need of a home and care.
-In 2018 over 6000 injured birds were brought into one NJ wildlife rehabilitation center, therefore TNC's ability to take in more animals will support not only animals in need but also rehabilitation centers, who will then be able to provide more space to rescue and house additional non-releasable birds.
+TNC would like to replace and expand the existing aviary to support not only our current ambassadors, but also additional birds in need of a home and care.
+In 2018 over 6000 injured birds were brought into one NJ wildlife rehabilitation center, therefore TNC's ability to take in and care for more animals will not only support animals in need but also our local rehabilitation centers, who will then be able to provide more space and resources to rescue and care for additional injured animals.

 The shape and design of the new aviaries will be larger than the minimum housing guidelines for non-releasable Raptors as stated by the Raptors Center at the University of Minnesota's College of Veterinary Medicine.
+They will be constructed from materials that resist decay and will serve the organization long-term.
 This will give our raptors the best housing we can for a safe, comfortable, and happy life!

 Where Your Donation Will Go